-FEATURE CONVERTIBLE NOTES BONDS Issuer " Peet Limited " Peet Limited Guarantor " None " Yes - various Peet wholly-owned subsidiaries Legal form " Convertible debt obligations " Unsecured debt obligations Issue Price/ Face value " \$100 per Peet Convertible Note " \$100 per Bond Term " 5 years " 5 years Early redemption (at Issuer's option) " Yes, for Regulation Event, Change of Control Event, Delisting Event, o when a Clean Up Condition subsists. r " Yes, for Tax Event, Change of Control Event, or when a Clean Up Condition subsists Early redemption (at Holders' option) Yes, for Conversion of Peet Convertible Note for the Conversion Number of Ordinary share, Change of Control Event, Delisting Event or when a Clean Up Condition subsists Yes, for Change of Control Event (which requires a Holder Resolution to be passed in favour of the Redemption) Coupon " 9.50% " 7.50% Interest rate " Fixed " Fixed Interest payments " Mandatory, not deferrable " Mandatory, not deferrable Payment frequency " Semi-annually " Semi-annually Transferable " Yes - quoted on ASX " Yes - to be quoted on ASX Convertibility into Peet Ordinary Shares " Yes, convertible into Ordinary Shares at a fixed Conversion Price (subject to adjustment for certain dilutionary and other capital transactions).
+FEATURE CONVERTIBLE NOTES BONDS Issuer " Peet Limited " Peet Limited Guarantor " None " Yes - various Peet wholly-owned subsidiaries Legal form " Convertible debt obligations " Unsecured debt obligations Issue Price/ Face value " \$100 per Peet Convertible Note " \$100 per Bond Term " 5 years " 5 years Early redemption (at Issuer's option) " Yes, for Regulation Event, Change of Control Event, Delisting Event, of when a Clean Up Condition subsists. r " Yes, for Tax Event, Change of Control Event, or when a Clean Up Condition subsists Early redemption (at Holders' option) " Yes, for Conversion of Peet Convertible Note for the Conversion Number of Ordinary share, Change of Control Event, Delisting Event of when a Clean Up Condition subsists Yes, for Change of Control Event (which requires a Holder Resolution to be passed in favour of the Redemption) Coupon " 9.5% " Fixed rate.
+The coupon will be determined following the completion of the Bookbuild Interest rate " Fixed " Fixed Interest payments " Mandatory, not deferrable " Mandatory, not deferrable Payment frequency " Semi-annually " Semi-annually Transferable " Yes - quoted on ASX " Yes - to be quoted on ASX Convertibility into Peet Ordinary Shares " Yes, convertible into Ordinary Shares at a fixed Conversion Price (subject to adjustment for certain dilutionary and other capital transactions).
 The Conversion Price is a 25% premium to the VWAP of Peet ordinary shares during the 5 business days prior to Convertible Notes announcement (\$2.25) " No Negative pledge " No " Yes - refer to Key Terms and Conditions Limitation on Incurrence of Indebtedness " No " Yes - refer to Key Terms and Conditions